Universal MIMO Jammer Mitigation via Secret Temporal Subspace Embeddings: On Barrage Jammers

 Similarly, a dynamic multi-antenna jammer could at any given instant use only a subset of its antennas but~switch between different subsets over time, thereby changing the~spatial subspace of its interference.
 If $\text{col}(\bW_{[1:R]})\not\supseteq\text{col}(\bW_{[R+1:L]})$ and the columns of $\bJ$ are linearly independent, then $\text{col}(\bJ\bW_{[1:R]})\not\supseteq\text{col}(\bJ\bW_{[R+1:L]})$, so the projection $\bP$ will not completely mitigate the jammer, $\bP\bJ\bW_{[R+1:L]}\neq\mathbf{0}_{B\times(L-R)}$.

-\fref{fig:different_jammers} depicts the effectiveness of jammer mitigation with an orthogonal projection based on such a training period for a barrage jammer as well as for two non-barrage jammers (the noise $\bN$ is not neglected in the simulation results in \fref{fig:different_jammers}).
+\fref{fig:different_jammers} shows the effectiveness of jammer mitigation with~an orthogonal projection based on a training period for a barrage jammer as well as for two non-barrage jammers (the simulations of \fref{fig:different_jammers} \emph{do} take into account the effects of thermal noise $\bN$).